jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 (rf/reg-event-db :login-click handle-login-click)
 ```

-With the plumbing out of the way, things can get interesting.
-We're going to
+With the plumbing out of the way, things can finally get interesting.
+We're
-start integrating our login state machine.
-We'll start by adding logic to
+going to start integrating our login state machine which we defined during the
+above design.
+We'll start by adding logic to handle a blank email.
+So, we're
-handle a blank email.
-So, we're interested in the transition from `Ready` to
+interested in the transition from `Ready` to `Email_Required`, via
-`Email_Required`, via `login_no_email`.
+`login_no_email`.

 ```clojure
 (defn handle-click-login